Shiji Niangniang: In Fengshen Yanyi

 The Chinese classical novel Fengshen Yanyi states that Shiji was originally a natural stone that received the essence of the sun and the moon.
 Shiji is said to have been born beyond the cosmos and became a divine spirit by undergoing the conditions of earth, water, fire and air.
 After 10,000 years of cultivation, this stubborn stone is said to have finally become a human figure by spiritual processes.

 Shiji was later accepted by the heavenly master Tongtian Jiaozhu as a student.
 After attaining Taoism, it still took thousands of years to practice.
 Although the speed of her practice was very slow, because of countless years of efforts, Shiji developed a profound understanding of Tao.
 As far as her comprehensive strength is concerned, it is still above Taiyi Zhenren.

-Shiji lives in the White Bone Cave of Skull Mountain, and she had two apprentices under the gate, namely, Biyun Tongzi and Caiyun Tonger.
+Shiji lives in the White Bone Cave of Skull Mountain, and she had two apprentices under the gate, namely, Biyun Tongzi (碧雲童子) and Caiyun Tong'er (彩雲童兒).
 One day, Nezha shot an arrow and unintentionally killed the gatekeeper Biyun Tongzi.
 Shiji came to seek revenge for the death of Biyun Tongzi by killing Nezha and his father Li Jing.
 Nezha could not beat Shiji and his master Taiyi Zhenren came to protect him.
 Taiyi attacked Shiji and burned her with Nine-dragon-fire-net (九龍神火罩).
 While trapped in this net, Taiyi summoned several dragons which unleashed a large volley of fire into the net; instantly killing Shiji and turning her back into her original form as a molten rock.
 She was appointed as the Yue Youxingjun (月遊星君 "Moon-Wandering Star Lord") in the end.